Cinthia527687/HW_9_Methods_And_Loops/README.md

 ## Command Prompt Output

 I had more commands on my command line.
-I took a break from working on this assigment, and when I cam back I could no longer see my previous commits on the command line.
+I took a break from working on this assigment, and when I came back I could no longer see my previous commits on the command line.
 I tried scrolling back up and had no luck.

 ###### Added Introduction and Summary.